Lobopodia: Trunk and lobopods

-Differentiation (tagmosis) between trunk somites barely occurs, except in hallucigenids and luolishaniids, where numerous pairs of their anterior lobopods are significantly slender (hallucigenids) or setose (luolishaniids) in contrast to their posterior counterparts.
+Differentiation (tagmosis) between trunk somites barely occurs, except in hallucigeniids and luolishaniids, where numerous pairs of their anterior lobopods are significantly slender (hallucigeniids) or setose (luolishaniids) in contrast to their posterior counterparts.

 Internal structures

 The gut of lobopodians is often straight, undifferentiated, and sometimes preserved in the fossil record in three dimensions.
 In some specimens the gut is found to be filled with sediment.
 The gut consists of a central tube occupying the full length of the lobopodian's trunk, which does not change much in width - at least not systematically.
-However in some groups, specifically the gilled lobopodians and siberiids, the gut is surrounded by pairs of serially repeated, kidney-shaped gut diverticulae (digestive glands).
+However, in some groups, specifically the gilled lobopodians and siberiids, the gut is surrounded by pairs of serially repeated, kidney-shaped gut diverticulae (digestive glands).
 In some specimens, parts of the lobopodian gut can be preserved in three dimensions.
 This cannot result from phosphatisation, which is usually responsible for 3-D gut preservation, because the phosphate content of the guts is under 1%; the contents comprise quartz and muscovite.
 The gut of the representative Paucipodia is variable in width, being widest at the centre of the body.
 Its position in the body cavity is only loosely fixed, so flexibility is possible.

 Not much is known about the neural anatomy of lobopodians due to the spare and mostly ambiguous fossil evidence.
 Possible traces of a nervous system were found in Paucipodia, Megadictyon and Antennacanthopodia.
 The first and so far the only confirmed evidence of lobopodian neural structures comes from the gilled lobopodian Kerygmachela in Park et al. 2018 — it presents a brain composed of only a protocerebrum (the frontal-most cerebral ganglion of panarthropods) that is directly connected to the nerves of eyes and frontal appendages, suggesting the protocerebral ancestry of the head of lobopodians as well as the whole Panarthropoda.

 In some extant ecdysozoan such as priapulids and onychophorans, there is a layer of outermost circular muscles and a layer of innermost longitudinal muscles.
 The onychophorans also have a third, intermediate, layer of interwoven oblique muscles.
 Musculature of the gilled lobopodian Pambdelurion shows a similar anatomy, but that of the lobopodian Tritonychus shows the opposite pattern: it is the outermost muscles that are longitudinal and the innermost layer that consists of circular muscles.

 Categories

-Based on external morphology, lobopdians may fall under different categories — for example the general worm-like taxa as "xenusiid" or "xenusian"; xenusiid with sclerite as "armoured lobopodians"; and taxa with both robust frontal appendages and lateral flaps as "gilled lobopodians".
+Based on external morphology, lobopodians may fall under different categories — for example the general worm-like taxa as "xenusiid" or "xenusian"; xenusiid with sclerite as "armoured lobopodians"; and taxa with both robust frontal appendages and lateral flaps as "gilled lobopodians".
 Some of them were originally defined under a taxonomic sense (e.g. class Xenusia), but neither any of them are generally accepted as monophyletic in further studies.